Claiming Youth Allowance

 Unable to claim online

-If there are reasons you cannot claim online, for example you do not have internet access, you can contact us or complete the Preliminary claim for Newstart Allowance, Youth Allowance, or Parenting Payment form.
+If you can’t claim online, contact us or complete the Preliminary claim for Newstart Allowance, Youth Allowance, or Parenting Payment form.

 Submit your claim

-If you are a Youth Allowance job seeker customer claiming online, you will need to make an online booking for an appointment to assess your Mutual Obligation Requirements.
-We will call you at the time and date you select.
-This appointment must be booked within 14 days of submitting your claim.
+If you claim online, you need to book an appointment online to assess your Mutual Obligation Requirements.
+We’ll call you at the time and date you choose.
+You must book this appointment within 14 days of submitting your claim.

-We will tell you whether your claim is successful.
-If you are eligible for Youth Allowance, we will let you know when your payment will start and how much you will get paid.
+We’ll tell you if your claim is successful.
+We’ll also tell you when your payment will start and how much you get.